 Employment

 Donald was dismissed from his employment at the beginning of the pandemic.
 His employer refused to place him on furlough under the Job Retention Scheme.
 Donald presented claims to the Industrial Tribunal, asserting the Health Protection (Coronavirus, Restrictions) Regulations (Northern Ireland) 2020 were manifestly health and safety provisions and this meant his dismissal was automatically unfair.
-The mediator met both parties to discuss their issues, and then arranged for a half-day mediation.
+The mediator met both parties to discuss their issues and then arranged for a half-day mediation.
 After successful mediation, the claim was settled for £30,000.00.

 Suzanne was a director and Production Manager of a manufacturing company.
 She had led research and development into a prototype of a product for her employer.
-A boardroom conflict caused Suzanne to take leave of absence of 2 years on work-related stress, after which Suzanne’s employer’s dismissed her claiming the contract of employment was frustrated owing to her extended absence, and because her absence was holding up the production of the prototype.
+A boardroom conflict caused Suzanne to take a leave of absence of 2 years of work-related stress, after which Suzanne’s employer dismissed her claiming the contract of employment was frustrated owing to her extended absence, and because her absence was holding up the production of the prototype.
 The mediator met Suzanne and then her employer on Zoom, and then arranged a full-day mediation in a local hotel, with both parties and their representatives.
 After mediation, Suzanne agreed to take early retirement as a Director and Production Manager, released the remaining data she held to allow the prototype to go into production, and received in excess of £150,000.00 compensation.

 Contact

 Pam and Mark separated in early 2019.
 They have two children, Owen now aged 8 and Katie now aged 6.
 Mark promised the children that he would take them to Disneyland Paris for a week’s holiday at Hallowe’en 2019 but Pam would not agree insisting that all school breaks, including half-terms, should be shared equally between Mark and her.
 Covid prevented any holiday abroad in 2020.
-Mark was very anxious to fulfil his promise to the children for the Disneyland trip and asked Pam to agree that the trip could take place at Hallowe’en 2021.
+Mark was very anxious to fulfil his promise to the children for the Disneyland trip and asked Pam to agree that the trip could take place on Halloween 2021.
 Pam was annoyed that Mark had made the promise to the children without her approval and wanted to maintain the arrangement for equal sharing of all school breaks.

 They agreed to mediate.

-During the half-day’s mediation Mark accepted that he should have sought the agreement of Pam before making the Disneyland promise to the children in 2019.
+During the half-day’s mediation, Mark accepted that he should have sought the agreement of Pam before making the Disneyland promise to the children in 2019.
 Pam acknowledged that her refusal in 2019 had caused upset to the children but emphasised the need for Mark not to make unilateral decisions about the children.

-Mark and Pam agreed a schedule of annual holiday arrangements including all school breaks with a provision for flexibility at mid-term breaks subject to agreement one month in advance.
+Mark and Pam agreed on a schedule of annual holiday arrangements including all school breaks with a provision for flexibility at mid-term breaks subject to agreement one month in advance.
 Pam agreed in principle that there could be a Disneyland visit at Hallowe’en 2021 (subject to there being no Covid restrictions)

 Pam said “I felt listened to and believe that Mark was more ready to accommodate my point of view.
 I was pleased that we were able to focus on the children rather than on each other”